February 4, 2025

 Broadly speaking, a patch management process includes:

-• A set schedule to decide when patches should roll out.
+• Deciding on a schedule for when patches should roll out.

-• A testing process to make sure that patches will work in your environment.
+• Setting up a testing process to make sure that patches will work in your environment.

-• A plan for managing risk when something goes wrong.
+• Creating a plan for managing risk when something goes wrong.

 • A plan to let users know what changes have occurred as a result of a patch.